hyunaseo/GradualReality/README.md

 Add your own virtual scenes and components for your amazing immersive experience!!!!

 ## GradualReality Settings
-### 1. Set interaction state triggering parameters and blending methods options
+### 1. Set GradualReality prefab
-1. Add `Assets/Prefabs/GradualReality` to the scene, and set its rotation as (0, 90, 0).
+Add `Assets/Prefabs/GradualReality` to the scene, and set its rotation as (0, 90, 0).
 The `GradualReality` prefab consists of a total of 3 components as below.
     - `GradualReality Manager`: You can set detailed parameteres of GradualReality from this.
     - `Initialize Camera Rigs`: Since the rendering order changes according to the active status of the camera rigs, you must manually connect the `Zed Camera Rig` and `Main Camera Rig` in the inspector using this script.
     - (Optional) `Zoom Field Of View`: This resolves issues arising from the different FoVs of the ZED mini and VR HMD.
 This is not mandatory; for more details, please refer to the comments within the script.

+## Object Settings
+### 1. Get tracker serial numbers
+To map the tracker of physical object with the virtual proxy, you should know the tracker's serial numbers.